What is blood pressure?

 as an important part of long-term management.”

 Medications that are commonly used to manage hypertension in cats include angiotensin converting enzyme (ACE) inhibitors, angiotensin II receptor antagonists (ARBs), beta blockers, and calcium channel blockers.
-Additional medications may be required depending upon the response to initial therapy.
+Additional medications may be required depending on the response to initial therapy.
 Therapeutic nutrition is generally accepted as an important part of long-term management.

 What kind of monitoring will be required?